The Sussex Police & Crime Commissioner is Katy Bourne OBE, who was re-elected on 10 May 2021.

 Salary: As agreed on 13 September 2018, the Government has increased the PCC salary bands by 2% (backdated to 1 May 2018).
 This is the first increase since PCC's took office in 2012.

 The PCC is paid an annual salary of £86,700.

-Expenses: Guidance on PCC expenses were released by the Home Office on 1 August 2018 and can be found here.
+Expenses: Download Guidance on PCC expenses (released by the Home Office on 1 August 2018)

-Gifts & Hospitality: The PCC’s declarations of gifts and hospitality are published here.
+Gifts & Hospitality: Download the PCC's declarations of gifts and hospitality

 About the PCC role

 In consultation with the Chief Constable, the PCC has set a four year Police & Crime Plan which sets out the priorities for policing in Sussex.

 As well as ensuring that the Chief Constable responds to local priorities the PCC will contribute to national policing issues as set out in the Home Secretary’s Strategic Policing Requirement.

 The Office of the Sussex Police & Crime Commissioner